dotnet/arcade/Documentation/CorePackages/SigningPlan.md

 - Leverage pre-existing solutions so that work isn't duplicated.
 - Where possible, avoid dependency on software installed on the machine to facilitate the consumtion of the tool accross the .NET Core repositories.
 - The consumption method of the SignTool should follow the [Methods for Consuming the .NET Core Shared Infrastructure Components](https://github.com/dotnet/arcade/blob/master/Documentation/Overview.md#methods-for-consuming-the-net-core-shared-infrastructure-components).
-- Signtool will need a manifest (list of files) in order to know what to sign.
-The manifest will be generated during the build (implicit).
+- Signtool will need a list of containers in order to know what to sign.
-- SignTool should provide validation to guarantee that all assets that need signing are going to be signed, and also verify that the binaries were actually signed.

 ## Roadmap
 1. (S137) Migrate SignTool from Repo tool set to Arcade.